 During the evening tour you will see turtles arriving at the beach and laying their eggs.
 You may also see turtles going back to the sea.
 We saw two returning during our evening tour.

-In the morning you are likely to see more turtles going back to the water was well as hatched babies.
+In the morning you might see more turtles going back to the water was well as hatched babies.
 Turtles usually finish burying their eggs before the sun rises.

 The nighttime tour is in pitch darkness.
 Unless there is a full moon you will see very little of the landscape around you.
 There were other guides and groups on the beach but we couldn’t see much further than a few meters in front of us.

-We haven’t done the morning tour yet (we plan to return another time), but I have been told this is a completely different experience.
-You can see so much more of your surroundings and more turtles or evidence that they have been there overnight.
-Of course, there are also more babies.
+The morning tour is a very different experience.
+You can see so much more of your surroundings and potentially more turtles or evidence that they have been there overnight.
+The morning is also when you’ll see more hatchlings.

 Where is Ras Al Jinz